jschaefer619/DH150-2020S/Pitch/README.md

  - Flexibility & efficiency of use: There need to be search features implemented for the "Shows" page, and filters would be effective for sorting through show content.
  - Visibility & System Status: Increased functionality for the streaming function - which shows is playing, what DJ, prior songs, etc.

  KXLU suffered from some similar issues, but did excel in the aesthetic and Minimalist design - it served as a design inspiration in this regard.
+[Read more on Heurisitic Evaluation...](https://github.com/jschaefer619/DH150-2020S/tree/master/Assignment01:%20Heuristic%20Evaluation)

+ User Testing of the UCLA Radio Website confirmed many of the issues raised during the heuristic analysis.
+[Read more on User Testing...](https://github.com/jschaefer619/DH150-2020S/tree/master/Assignment%2002:%20Pilot%20User%20Testing)

  ### User Research